A PDF version of this publication is attached here: SEC adopts executive incentive compensation clawback rules

 At a glance

-A new SEC rule directs US securities exchanges to establish standards that require listed issuers to have a written policy for the recovery of incentive-based compensation received by current and former executive officers in the event of a required accounting restatement.
-Listed issuers will need to file their recovery policy as an exhibit to their annual report and to provide other disclosures.
+A 2022 SEC rule directs US securities exchanges to establish standards that require a listed issuer to have a written policy for the recovery of incentive-based compensation received by current and former executive officers in the event of a required accounting restatement.
+A listed issuer will need to file its recovery policy as an exhibit to its annual report and to provide other disclosures.

 Key provisions